HP-150: Reception

 BYTE in November 1984 called HP-150 "an extremely flexible machine", but "difficult to program".

 Software

 The HP-150 hosted some of the earliest PC games, including the classic role-playing game Temple of Apshai and the InfoCom games Zork-1, Witness and Enchanter.
 As a business machine, Lotus 1-2-3, WordStar, DBase and Multiplan were available.

+There are ' known commercial games for HP 150.